 To promote public safety and strengthen domestic security by providing services in partnership with local, state, and federal criminal justice agencies to prevent, investigate, and solve crimes while protecting Florida’s citizens and visitors.

-FDLE is composed of five programs: Executive Direction and Business Support, Criminal Investigations and Forensic Science, Criminal Justice Information, Criminal Justice Professionalism, and the Florida Capitol Police.
-In addition, the Department formally coordinates eight boards, councils, and commissions.
+FDLE is composed of five areas: Executive Direction and Business Support, Criminal Investigations and Forensic Science, Criminal Justice Information, Criminal Justice Professionalism and Florida Capitol Police.
+In addition, the department formally coordinates boards, councils, and commissions.
 FDLE’s duties, responsibilities and procedures are mandated through Chapter 943

 , FS, and Chapter 11

-To learn more about FDLE’s programs, read our Statement of Agency Organization and Operation
+, FAC.
+To learn more about these areas, read our Statement of Agency Organization and Operation

 or visit our Open Government page

 FDLE employs about 1,800 members statewide.
 More information about employment at FDLE can be found here

 FDLE's annual budget is over $300 million.
 Read more about FDLE’s current budget here

-The Department provides services across the state.
-Along with our Headquarters in Tallahassee, Fla., we have 7 Regional Operations Centers located in Pensacola, Tallahassee, Jacksonville, Orlando, Tampa Bay, Fort Myers and Miami.
+The department provides services across the state.
+Agency headquarters is in Tallahassee and there are seven regional operations centers located in Pensacola, Tallahassee, Jacksonville, Orlando, Tampa Bay, Fort Myers and Miami.